Skip to content

 • DEFRA have not yet appointed a certification body for overseeing approved manufactured solid fuel.

-• All manufactured solid fuels for use in domestic combustion will eventually need conform to a test confirming sulphur content is below 2%, and that the fuels emit less than 5g smoke per hour.
+• All manufactured solid fuels for use in domestic combustion will eventually need to conform to a test confirming sulphur content is below 2%, and that the fuels emit less than 5g smoke per hour.

 How to prepare your business